There’s more to mowing the lawn than many people think.

 While the sun is at its peak, your grass is busy photosynthesising, producing food and trying to keep hold of its moisture.

 If you cut the grass now, you’ll almost hear it cry.
+Even edging your lawn could cause the grass to turn brown as the sun dries it out.

 And again, pushing a heavy lawn mower around in the midday sun isn’t fun.
 Petrol mowers can overheat too.